aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 ### Create an environment for GPU anaytics

 We are done with the Jupyter set-up.
-Let's create an environment, install JupyterLab and all the RAPIDS library.
+Let's create an environment, install JupyterLab and all the RAPIDS libraries.

 ```bash
 (base) ubuntu@ip-10-0-10-124:~$conda create -y -n rapids python=3.7